Angus MacNeil

 Our volunteers have been working hard to add information on as many candidates as possible, but they need help.

-If you can add information that should be on this page - such as Angus MacNeil's CV - please use our crowdsourcing website to add it.
+If you can add information to this page - such as Angus MacNeil's policy statement or contact information - please use our crowdsourcing website.

 Enter your postcode to get information about elections, your candidates and where to vote.